5-Star Rated Orthodontist Serving the Southern Tier

 Do you treat adults?

 Yes!
-In fact, 1 in every 5 patients in our Vestal, NY orthodontic office is an adult.
+In fact, 50% of the patients in our Vestal, NY orthodontic office is are adult.
 No one is too old for orthodontic treatment.

 Adults seek braces for many of the same reasons as children.
 Some adults had orthodontic problems as children, but were unable to correct them until now.
 Others, who had braces as children, may need further treatment as adults due to relapse or limitations in initial treatment.